 Cheesecake

-Place the cream cheese and sour cream in a stand mixer and blend until smooth.
-Add the heavy cream, stevia, extract, Swerve and salt and blend on high until combined.
+- Place the cream cheese and sour cream in a stand mixer and blend until smooth.
+Add the heavy cream, stevia, extract, sweetener and salt and blend on high until combined.

-Pour the batter into a greased 9 inch spring form pan.
+- Pour the batter into a greased spring form pan.
 Wrap the bottom and half way up the pan with aluminum foil and place into a roasting pan.
 Pour hot water into roasting pan to half way up the sides of the spring form pan.

 Carrot Cake